AI-SDC/SDC-Reboot/ml-risk-agreement.rst

   as implemented in the python package
   `sacroml <https://github.com/AI-SDC/SACRO-ML>`__.

+..

-- Text in blue font is intended to provide illustrative examples.
+   Text in this format is intended to provide illustrative examples.

-:mark:`
-`

 Assumptions:
 ------------